Legal Assistance to Minnesota Prisoners

 Prisoners’ Legal Services of Massachusetts

 Prisoners’ Legal Services provides legal representation and administrative advocacy in civil (non-criminal) matters related to prisoners’ treatment in Massachusetts prisons and jails, and upon release on parole.
 Serves current or former Mass prisoners in issues including inadequate medical or mental health care, assaults or violence by staff, unsafe or inhumane conditions in Mass jails or prisons, arbitrary use of isolation, and/or unfair denial or revocation of parole.
 Accepts letters to address listed and calls during intake hours on Monday (or Tuesday if Monday is a holiday) from 1:00pm – 4:00pm.
 Non-English speakers seeking assistance may also contact PLS - they will provide interpretation services.
-Serves people in Mass. only.
+Serves individuals in Massachusetts only.

 Pages